Hardware: Applied to all Forecr Products

 If you get the "-m64 " error , delete the "-m64" parameters from "Makefile" and then start ‘make all’ command again.

-After compilation process completed, you should download the zip file in the DOWNLOADS section at the top of the post.
+After compilation process completed, you should download the zip file from here.

 Start the python3 command line prompt and run the below commands, respectively.